JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 - submit this paper already...

 Citations:
+Blackmon, H. "Meiotic drive shapes rates of karyotype evolution in mammals."
+Evolution 73, 511-523 (2019).
+Chromosome morphology data ("chroms.csv") collected from here.

-K. T. David, Global gradients in the distribution of animal polyploids.
+David, K. T. "Global gradients in the distribution of animal polyploids."
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 119, e2214070119 (2022).
 Code modified from original scripts.

+Hughes, J. J. et al. "The role of conflict in the formation and maintenance of variant sex chromosome systems in mammals."
+J. Hered.
+115, 601-624 (2024).
+Sex chromosome coding data collected from here.

-Moura, M. R. et al. A phylogeny-informed characterisation of global tetrapod traits addresses data gaps and biases.
+Moura, M. R. et al. "A phylogeny-informed characterisation of global tetrapod traits addresses data gaps and biases."
 PLOS Biology 22, e3002658 (2024).
 Ecological & species data collected from here.

+Upham, N. S. et al. "Inferring the mammal tree: Species-level sets of phylogenies for questions in ecology, evolution, and conservation."
+PLOS Biology 17, e3000494 (2019).
+Mammal tree collected from here.